Sridevi17j/personal_blog/src/pages/Missing Value Anlysis - R/index.md

 T1$YearBuilt[is.na(T1$YearBuilt)] = median(T1$YearBuilt, na.rm = T)
 ![](./p14.png)
 ##KNN  Imputation
-marketing_train = knnImputation(marketing_train, k = 5)
+T1 = knnImputation(T1, k = 5)
-sum(is.na(marketing_train))
+If you get an error, couldnot find Knn function please install library "DMwR"
+library("DMwR")
 ![](./p15.png)

-Now the actual value of 81st row and 16th column, one of the value of yearbuilt variable
+Now the actual value of 81st row and 16th column of yearbuilt variable
 Actual Value = 1890
 We made this value NA and calculated below values
 Using Mean the value is  = 1964
 Using Median the value is = 1970
 Using KNN the value is = 1897

 And the nearest value is 1897, so we go with KNN method for calculating all missing values.

 Hope this post helps! will update you all with next post soon!!!